Aino Bergö

-Aino Lillalida Bergö (commonly spelled Aino Bergo in English-language publications) (1915 – July 1944) was a Swedish ballerina, opera singer and film actress.
+Aino Lillalida Bergö (commonly spelled Aino Bergo in English-language publications) (13 January 1915 – July 1944) was a Swedish ballerina, opera singer and film actress.

 Life

 Bergö studied ballet in Stockholm.
 She performed ballet in Berlin and Munich and starred in operettas in Vienna.
-Bergö starred in the 1936 German film Das Frauenparadies and later relocated to England, where producer Irving Asher helped her land a starring role in Thistledown.
+Bergö starred in the 1936 German film Das Frauenparadies and later relocated to the United Kingdom, where producer Irving Asher helped her land a starring role in Thistledown.
 In 1938 in Chelsea, London Bergö married Richard Fairey, the eldest son of Sir Charles Richard Fairey, an aircraft manufacturer.
 They were divorced in 1943.

 Bergö was killed in July 1944 in a German flying bomb attack in southern England.
 Her death was registered in Kensington, London.
 Her services were held at the Swedish Church on Harcourt Street in London.